 I’m dating again.
-My faithful new companion is Zoom — my best and only date, my entire social life.
+My faithful new companion is Zoom and perhaps also other sites like Hookup Sites — my best and only date, my entire social life.
 One look at my calendar, and you’ll see.
 We go everywhere together.

 Zoom is a tough chaperone.
 She/he/it won’t let me hug anyone –- no exceptions!
 This is disconcerting, but I humor her.
 I have to.
 Without her, I wouldn’t go anywhere.
 But wait!
 Why am I calling her a she?
 I’d rather she were a he!
-Somehow, though, Zoom sounds female.
+Somehow, though, Zoom sounds female, check out here!

 Our first date was an AAUW (American Association of University Women) poetry-reading group, whose members are mainly women who (not counting reunions) haven’t seen their colleges in 60 years or so.
 That would place us directly in the technophobe category.
 But Zoom, apparently, doesn’t have prejudices.
 From the very beginning, we all found her easy to hook up with.
 It struck me this way:

 Looking back now on that first date, it seems like no big deal.
 But at the time, it was an amazing experience that opened up a whole new way of being.